-The focus of their grape sources are from non homogeneous sites – with a goal to produce classic styled, lower alcohol, higher acidity food friendly wines.
-As Sara told us, “we are picking earlier then most producers” but then Jonah quickly interjected, “we are picking on time!”.
+The focus of their grape sources is from non-homogeneous sites – with a goal to produce classic styled, lower alcohol, higher acidity food friendly wines.
+As Sara told us, “We are picking earlier than most producers” but then Jonah quickly interjected, “we are picking on time”!
 Or as Jonah described another way, “we are making wines perhaps to please the ghost of Lee Stewart”.
 Lee was founder and winemaker at Chateau Souverain on site of what is now Burgess Cellars and is where Mike Grgich and later Warren Winiarski helped make wine.

 Both Sara and Jonah are Napa Valley industry veterans.
 Prior to founding Pilcrow, Sara spent 13 years at Duckhorn Wine Company overseeing their wholesale markets.
 And in 2016 she founded True North Wine Merchant – which focuses on importing and distributing premium wines – working with select wineries in Willamette Valley, Columbia Gorge, Burgundy, Piedmont and the Napa Valley.
-Jonah was born in Indiana but has lived in the Napa Valley since 1998 – his first job was working for Warren Winiarski at Stag’s Leap Wine Cellars washing dishes in the tasting room – his talents were to great to stay in that position for long.
+Jonah was born in Indiana but has lived in the Napa Valley since 1998 – his first job was working for Warren Winiarski at Stag’s Leap Wine Cellars washing dishes in the tasting room – his talents were too great to stay in that position for long.
 Eventually he became their Director of Sales.
-He has been with Frog’s Leap Winery since 2003 and currently is their Vice President.
+He was with Frog’s Leap Winery from 2003 until 2021; at the end of his time with Frog’s Leap he was their Vice President.

-Initially the focus of their production was using grapes from what is now the Pym-Rae Vineyard at the end of Wall Road on Mt.
+Initially the focus of the Pilcrow production was using grapes from what is now the Pym-Rae Vineyard at the end of Wall Road on Mt.
 Veeder.

 From a viticulture perspective, this immediate part of the Napa Valley is one of the most historical.
 George Yount, the first western settler in the Napa Valley built a log block house in 1836.
 This block house is long since gone and the site is currently covered with rows of grapevines.
 Yount’s two-story adobe house also stood nearby, built in 1837.
 For reference, the first ‘western’ recorded exploration of the Napa Valley was only 13 years prior in 1823 led by Padre José Altimira, the founder of Mission San Francisco Solano in the town of Sonoma.